peque-ts/website/docs/framework/index.md

 ---
-title: 'Framework'
+title: Framework
-description: 'Create enterprise level server-side TypeScript applications.
-For REST, GraphQL, and Microservices.'
+description: Create enterprise level server-side TypeScript applications.
+For REST, GraphQL, and Microservices.
 ---

-# Welcome
+# Peque Framework

-This is the framework docs homepage.
-Lorem ipsum bla bla bla.
+This framework is built on-top of [express](https://expressjs.com/) and is intended to provide a standard to help the design, development, and life-cycle management of **scalable** and **efficient** Node.js applications.